-The articles are too long.
+Most of the articles are too long for me.
 How can I get the TL;DR version?

 How often do you publish new material?

 I publish a new article on the site around once every few weeks.
 On other weeks, I generally recap an already published article, which I edit and improve beforehand.
 If you want to get a summary of each weekly article together with a link, you can subscribe here.

 Do you have any social media accounts that I can follow in order to hear about new articles?

 I currently have no active social media accounts for Effectiviology, though I do have Twitter and Facebook accounts that I will likely start using in the future, so you’re welcome to follow them.
 However, the best way to get notified about new articles for now is by subscribing to the email newsletter.